ponty/EasyProcess/README.rst

 Known problems:
  - shell is not supported
- - pipes are not support supported
+ - pipes are not supported
  - large stdout/stderr was not tested, maybe not efficent
  - stdout/stderr is set only after the subprocess has finished
  - stop() does not kill whole subprocess tree